-La Lardarina is the staircase that connects the Borgo to the railway station and to the sea. it is 377 steps long and is divided into 33 flights.
+La Lardarina is the staircase that connects the Borgo to the railway station and to the sea. it is 377 steps long and is divided into 33 ramps.

-It is certainly not an ideal itinerary for the lazy, at least uphill, but you cannot say that you have lived in Corniglia without having traveled it!
+It is certainly not an ideal itinerary for the lazy, at least uphill, but you cannot say that you have lived in Corniglia without having climbed it!

 Viewpoint of the terrace of Santa Maria

-Corniglia is definitely not the ideal location in Liguria for those who want to organize a holiday dedicated to the sea and sunbathing.
+Corniglia is definitely not the ideal location in Liguria for those who want to organize a beach holiday.
 From this perched village, however, it is very easy to reach some of the best beaches of all the Cinque Terre.

-The beaches that can be easily reached on foot are essentially three:
+The beaches that can be easily reached by walking are essentially three:

 The Guvano beach is certainly one of the most beautiful beaches in all of Liguria which in fact in the seventies was very popular with nudists and hippies.
-The beach is a mixture of sand and white pebbles, the water is clear and clean and the microclimate it enjoys makes the surrounding vegetation green and luxuriant.
+The beach is a mixture of sand and white pebbles, the water is clear and clean, and the microclimate makes the surrounding vegetation green and luxuriant

 Finally, the Marina di Corniglia is a cliff at the bottom of a staircase that starts from the Borgo on the opposite side from the train station.